xriss/blender-fatpoly/readme.md

 	Steps = 32
-		The number of iterations to try and solve the spring system, if set to 0 the only the initial topology solution with boost supplied is performed.
+		The number of iterations to try and solve the spring system, if set to 0 the only the initial topology solution is performed.
 		This initial state will generally be a flat plane with a low boost and an ugly bump with a higher boost.
-Each step from this state will create a more pleasing solution slowly approaching the perfect solution.
-The higher this number is the slower the code will be.
+Each step from this state will create a more pleasing solution but the higher this number is the slower the code run.

 	Boom = 0.75
 		This adjusts the length of all springs used in the system, as